Russia and Saudi Arabia urge all OPEC+ powers to join oil cuts

 Putin then said: "But the next meeting should be in Moscow."

-The crown prince said through a Russian translator that he was of course ready to do that.
+The crown prince said through a Russian translator that he was ready to do that.

 "Then we are agreed," Putin said.